Third-party vs Self-hosted Bitcoin Payment Gateways

-After all, paying with Bitcoin has many advantages, such as a greater focus on privacy as well as cheaper and more accessible transactions, making it a very suitable alternative payment option for all kinds of businesses and service providers.
+After all, paying with crypto has many advantages, such as a greater focus on privacy as well as cheaper and more accessible transactions, making it a very suitable alternative payment option for all kinds of businesses and service providers.

 When it comes to Bitcoin payment implementations, there are both commercial and self-hosted options that you can go for.
 However, which one is more suitable for you as a merchant?